AequilibraE/aequilibrae/docs/source/development/softwaredevelopment.rst

 Whenever vectorization is not possible through the use of NumPy functions, compiled code is developed in order to accelerate computation.
 All compiled code is written in `Cython <www.cython.org>`_.

-AequilibraE also observes a strong requirement of only using libraries that are available in the Python installation used by `QGIS <www.qgis.org>`_ on Windows, as the most important use case of this library is as the computational backend of the AequilibraE GUI for QGIS.
-This requirement can be relaxed, but it has to be analysed on a base-by-case basis and CANNOT break current workflow within QGIS.

 We have not yet found an ideal source of recommendations for developing AequilibraE, but a good initial take can be found in `this article. <http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001745>`__